-Critically, it is not clear when instruction in applying acquired knowledge to actual decoding contexts should begin for struggling students, given the explicit emphasis on the importance of phonemic proficiency, as well as the recommendation that the three prerequisites must be acquired before a student should learn to decode.
+Critically, it is not clear when instruction in applying acquired knowledge to actual decoding contexts should begin for struggling students.
 Additionally, a student's status as 'struggling' appears to be dependent on their performance on phonological awareness tasks, rather than reading.